afarrel/ROGUE/README.md

 # 1. Download and Install R
 https://www.r-project.org/

-Note: This code is written and can be used on UNIX and Linux.
+Note: This Rshiny app is written to be executed on UNIX and Linux.
 It will need to be modified to be executed on Windows.

 # 2. Download Code
 1. Click on download Code button.